Islisberg: Demographics

 In the 2007 federal election the most popular party was the SVP which received 37.4% of the vote.
 The next three most popular parties were the CVP (27.5%), the FDP (12.5%) and the SP (10.2%).

 The entire Swiss population is generally well educated.
-In Islisberg about 85.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Islisberg about 85.3% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 60 students attending primary school in the municipality.

 The historical population is given in the following table:

 Economy

 As of In 2007 2007, Islisberg had an unemployment rate of 1.87%.
 As of 2005, there were 21 people employed in the primary economic sector and about 8 businesses involved in this sector.
 5 people are employed in the secondary sector and there are 3 businesses in this sector.
 30 people are employed in the tertiary sector, with 7 businesses in this sector.